-Sure Chinese hot and sour soup is a huge takeout favorite, how about making it at home?
-This hot and sour soup recipe takes a little time to prepare, but the result Is more than worth it.
+Sure, hot and sour soup is a huge Chinese takeout favorite, but how about making it at home?
+This hot and sour soup recipe takes a little time to prepare, though the result is more than worth it.

-Traditionally this recipe would include lily bud.
+Traditionally, this recipe would include lily bud.
 Sounds exotic, and it is.
 It can be quite hard to come across, so we simply replace it with a small quantity of white cabbage.
-If you do have lily bud at home please go ahead and use it, it will add a whole new dimension to the flavor of the dish.
+If you do have lily bud at home, please use it.
+It will add a whole extra dimension to the flavor of the dish.
 You only need around 1/4 cup – be sure to rehydrate them first.

-Pork and chicken work really well in this dish but feel free to use any leftover meat that you need to use up.
-For instance, adding shrimp and tofu to the dish offer up some extra texture and a little more luxury too.
-Take the extra time to marinate the meat first it really adds depth to the flavor and if you like things extra hot, add a few more red chilies.
+Pork and chicken work really well in this dish, but use any leftover meat that you need to use up.
+For instance, adding shrimp and tofu to the dish offers some extra texture and a little more richness too.
+Take the extra time to marinate the meat first.
+It really adds depth to the flavor and, if you like things extra hot, add a few more red chilies.

 For the chili pepper, use what’s easiest for you to source and that best fits your level of heat tolerance.
 Fresh cayenne peppers work, but they may be too hot for many.
 Feel free to use red jalapeño or Fresno pepper instead.

 Like this recipe?
 You’ll love these too:

 - Spicy Chinese Beef With Cumin: Fiery and earthy – it’s total comfort food.

 - Homemade Hoisin Sauce: We love this DIY hoisin as a BBQ sauce replacement.
 So delicious.

 - Spicy Mongolian Beef: Another favorite takeout dish that you can make at home.

 Chinese Hot And Sour Soup